kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 XPath support
 -------------

-The s1kd-brexcheck tool only fully supports XPath 1.0 expressions, with partial support for EXSLT functions.
+Supported XPath syntax depends on what XPath engine was selected at
+compile-time:

+libxml2 (default)
+-   XPath 1.0

+-   Partial support for EXSLT functions

+Saxon (experimental)
+-   XPath 1.0

+-   XPath 2.0

+-   XPath 3.0

+Information on which XPath engine is in use can be obtained from the --version option.

 If the XPath given for the `<objectPath>` of a rule is invalid, the rule will be ignored when validating objects.
 A warning will be printed to